sgivan/taxonomy_summary/README.md

 1       Eukaryota; Metazoa; Chordata; Craniata; Vertebrata; Euteleostomi; Mammalia; Eutheria; Laurasiatheria; Cetartiodactyla; Cetacea; Mysticeti; Balaenopteridae; Balaenoptera; Balaenoptera acutorostrata scammoni
 ```

+To `STDOUT`, the script provides a tabulated summary of taxonomy identifications.

 And, there will be an output file called `taxmap.txt` that looks like this:
 ```
 [11/09/20 14:29:56] submit taxonomy_summary/$ head taxmap.txt